mattbeninghof/sed/README.md

 ## Prerequisites

-The following tools will need to be installed on your local workstation:
+The following tools are required to be installed on your local workstation to run this demo:

 1. [Vagrant][vagrant]
 2. [VMware Fusion][vmware-fusion] (recommended)
 3. [VMware Fusion provider][vagrant-vmware] for Vagrant

+Some additional configuration has also been provided for use with the following tools, which are optional:

+1. [direnv][direnv]

 ## Getting Started